 You can verify or change the battery profile from the PRESET menu.
 Select the appropriate profile (VRLA or LMP) for the type of battery used in the cabinet.
-For a list of the default profile settings, see Valere Rectifier Setpoints (on page 127).
+For a list of the default profile settings, see Valere Rectifier Setpoints.